********UPDATE, SEE SECOND POST *******

 2) Now clean the inside of the breach with a nice cloth that will not damage the internal orings.
 A barrel swab should work nicely.

 3) once the bolt system is clean of the factory lube, apply fresh lube to the bolt and backcap stem oring.
 You only need a little bit of lube to put on the bolt.
-Also, to much on the backcap stem oring will cause bolt sticking.
-Be sure to keep lube off of the backcap, save the stem oring.
+Also, to much on the backcap stem oring can cause bolt stick.
+This oring does not need much, just enough to make it appear wet.

 4) Insert the bolt back into the body of the g4.
 IT should slide in with little force.
 Then put the backcap onto the marker and make sure it is tight but not to tight.